 1. “What are your qualifications?”

-While it is not always mandatory for a divorce mediator to be an attorney, it is important to check their qualifications and past track records to ensure that the person is qualified and experienced enough to handle any hurdles that may occur during the mediation process.
+While it is not always mandatory for a divorce mediator to be an attorney, it is important to check their qualifications and past track records to ensure they are qualified and experienced enough to handle any hurdles that may occur during the mediation process.

 2. “What is your meditation style?”